alanmitchell/mini-monitor/docs/source/developers.rst

 recommended that the :ref:`<software>` document be read as a prerequisite to this document.

-Mini-Monitor is a Python 2 application and is currently running with Python 2.7.9 on the Raspberry Pi running a Raspbian Jessie Light Linux distribution, March 2017 version.
+Mini-Monitor is a Python 3 application and is currently running with Python 3.7.3 on the Raspberry Pi running a Raspbian Buster Lite Linux distribution, July 2019 version.
 On the Raspberry Pi, the Python code for the application is found in the ``pi`` user's directory space in the folder ``/home/pi/pi_logger``.
 References to file paths in the following text will all be relative to that directory.